Best Plants for the Bathroom: 7 Species That Thrive in Humidity and Low Light

 Cast Iron Plant (Aspidistra elatior)

-The cast iron plant earns its name; it tolerates deep shade, fluctuating temperatures, and inconsistent watering better than nearly any houseplant.
+The cast iron plant earns its name.
+It tolerates deep shade, fluctuating temperatures, and inconsistent watering better than nearly any houseplant.
 For windowless or very dim bathrooms, it is one of the few plants that will genuinely survive rather than just struggle along.

 -